 The obsession for fresh looks is rising at an alarming rate.
 Also, it is sort of convincing to us that we are on the farther side of the ongoing trends as soon as we see them being worn by any celeb fashionista.
 There is absolutely no doubt that consumers have a desire for a new fashion trend every day.

 With the elevated rate of production, the clothing is made in a hurried manner and major brands are selling severely low-quality products.

 The fastfashion mass-production leads to leaving a lot of pieces that are often discarded away after no more than a few wears.
 Each speedily produced clothing isn’t built to last long and is made to seem as easy to come and go as possible.

 The elements of fastfashion, be it the replication of previous trends, quick manufacturing, cheaper quality, or inexpensively priced, adds up to a large environmental impact and also to the labours involved in its production.

 The fashion industry yet continues to create environmental damage, which is largely due to fastfashion.
 Brands use lethal chemicals, toxic dyes, and artificial materials, out of which the leftover waste material flows directly into the water bodies.

-Each year, millions and million tons of clothing is simply thrown away, increasing fast fashion’s carbon footprints.
-These clothes are full of chemicals, which never breaks down and spend keep on releasing these dangerous chemicals in the air.
+Each year, millions and millions of tons of clothing are simply thrown away, increasing fast fashion’s carbon footprints.
+These clothes are full of chemicals, which never break down and keep on releasing dangerous chemicals into the air.

 Well looking back, we could say that fastfashion is one of the initial causes of the man-made climate change that we are facing today.
 But, to lower the fatal impact of the fashion industry on the environment, certain brands came up with environmentally friendly and sustainable fashion trends which would last longer than usual, without harming the planet.